ozoidemi/ePaper_guest_dashboard/README.md

 ## I don't get why this is so convoluted.
 Can't we just pass over the existing QR and be done with it?

-Regretfully, no.
+Maybe?
+Regretfully I didn't another way.

 Even when the UI Network Integration generates a QR code for us automatically, it:

 1. Only exists in memory.
 2. Is much harder to use than what you might think.

-I won't go into all the details.
-The bottom line is that, unless you save the QR, you almost can't do anything with it.
+I won't go into all the details, except for saying that I did NOT find a way to use the in-memory QR without storing it.

 If you want to try a different approach, you can implement a custom component using the rolled back PR from the UI Network Integration - this project is publicly available.